 - $47,000 annual savings per marketing team

-- 4.3 days → 6.7 hours: Campaign launch time for e-commerce companies
+- Campaign launch time dropped from 4.3 days to 6.7 hours for e-commerce companies

 - 32% to 48% reduction in manual task time